Leopoldthecoder/Perspective/docs/README.md

 # Introduction
-Perspective.js is designed for making dashing parallax scrolling effects.
-Besides the good old parallax scrolling, where different layers move in different speeds, it provides a far wider range of effects for you.
-To give you an idea of what Perspective.js can do, I've prepared an [example](https://perspective.js.org/examples/).
+Perspective.js is designed for making dashing parallax scroll effects.
+Besides the good old parallax scroll, where different layers move in different speeds, it provides a far wider range of effects for you.
+To have an idea of what Perspective.js can do, check out this [example](https://perspective.js.org/examples/).

-More than that, parallax tilting is also supported.
+More than that, parallax tilt hover is also supported.

 # Features
 - Parallax scroll and parallax tilt hover effects